 The court heard Ms Konye’s phone was tracked one minute behind Ms Oni’s phone and it was consistent with the defendant “stalking” her victim.

 The court heard yesterday that Ms Konye threw the sulphuric acid in a copycat version of the Ms Piper attack after both women discussed the high-profile case.

 The student was said to have been jealous of the victim’s good looks.

 Ms Oni, 21, suffered serious burns on her face and chest, lost her hair and eyelashes and was left scarred for life.

 After the acid was thrown she screamed and could smell her skin and hair burning, the jury heard.
 She ran home where her family tried frantically to wash it off.

 But she lost the skin from her face, and has permanent scarring over her body, the court was told.

-The suspect follows the victim up the stairs in Barking station The court heard she left work at the Westfield shopping centre in Stratford, East London, at around 11.30pm.
+The court heard she left work at the Westfield shopping centre in Stratford, East London, at around 11.30pm.
 CCTV footage shows a figure in a niqab with only her eyes visible who “lingered, waiting to see the victim” and “tailed her home” walking a few steps behind her, Mr Patterson said.

 Ms Konye, of Canning Town, East London, was arrested and told police Ms Oni was very attractive, but denied being jealous of her looks.